DushanPramod/Controlling_PixelLED_via_wifi/README.md

 ## Additional

-- If you want. you can change pattern's name by changing the patternNames array as follow.
+- You can change pattern's name by changing the patternNames array as follow.

 ```
 String patternNames[] = {